CooperCoolrea/FancyBucket3000/README.md

 PASTE HERE
 ```

-The following code created our userinterface on streamlit.
+The following code created our user interface on streamlit.
 ```cpp
 PASTE HERE
 ```